 - Novice nuns (dge-tshul-ma, Skt. shramanerika, Pali: samaneri), keeping the tenfold discipline (tshul-khrims bcu, Skt. dashashila, Pali: dasasila).
 This entails keeping ten vows, which are sub-divided into 36 in Mulasarvastivada.

-In Dharmagupta, and probably in the other lineages as well, at minimum two bhikshunis are needed to give the shramanerika vow; while four are necessary for the shiksamana ordination.
-The officiating bhikshuni preceptor (mkhan-mo, Skt. upadhyayani) must be ordained at least twelve years in Theravada and Dharmagupta, or ten years in Mulasarvastivada.
-In Dharmagupta, the assisting bhikshuni procedural master (las-kyi slob-dpon, Skt. karmacarya) for shramanerika ordination must be ordained at least five years.
+In Dharmaguptaka, and probably in the other lineages as well, at minimum two bhikshunis are needed to give the shramanerika vow; while four are necessary for the shiksamana ordination.
+The officiating bhikshuni preceptor (mkhan-mo, Skt. upadhyayani) must be ordained at least twelve years in Theravada and Dharmaguptaka, or ten years in Mulasarvastivada.
+In Dharmaguptaka, the assisting bhikshuni procedural master (las-kyi slob-dpon, Skt. karmacarya) for shramanerika ordination must be ordained at least five years.
 Since there has been no bhikshuni sangha in Tibet, the bhikshus ordain the Mulasarvastivada shramanerikas.

 The bhikshuni ordination ceremony has two parts: